#Blessed: Is Everyone Happier Than You On Social Media?

 But she gets the irony of going on this platform in which "everybody seems happy.
 And productive.
 And accomplished.
 And beautiful," when back then, she didn't feel any of those things.

 These days, Conteh is an incoming journalism graduate student.
-Some of her work has focused on mental health, and she says she's thought about how social media affects mental health.
+Some of her work has focused on mental health, and she says she has thought about how social media affect mental health.
 She talks openly about her depression — online and offline.
 She tells people, "Hey, this is what I'm going through, this is how I'm trying to work with it and cope with it.
 This is how I think it's affecting you, and this is how we're going to try to move forward with all this in mind."

 Primack says we shouldn't dismiss social media as altogether bad.
 We simply need to understand it better.
 He uses the analogy of nutrition in America — and how at some point we figured out that our eating was not as healthy as possible.
 Scientists began researching and people began taking an interest in the topic.